Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/classifiers.md

 {: .notice--primary}

 ![image-center](../assets/images/knn_neighborhood.png){: .align-center}
-An unknown point along with a collection of
+An unknown point (gray) along with a collection of nearby points belonging to two classes, colored green and blue.
 {: style="font-size: medium;"}

 This task may seem straightforward, but the preceding question also indicates that it is also open-ended.
 Because of this freedom, researchers have devised a variety of different approaches for classifying data given data with known classes.
 We will discuss a simple but powerful classification algorithm called **k-nearest neighbors**, or **k-NN**.
 (CITE: Fix and Hodges, 1951)